HanseltimeIndustries/pulumi-linux-tools/packages/@hanseltime/pulumi-linux-iptables/README.md

 globalBlockIpSetIpv4.add('111.111.111.23')
 ```

+## Helper PredefinedRules

+You can use the `PredefinedRules` class's static methods to create common iptables rule configurations rather than having to remember it each time.
+Please look at the class itself or its api documentation.

 ## IpSetResource

 Now that we have an IpSet helper, we need to actually have the linux machine create the ip set.
 To do that, we supply